lonynamer/Knowledge/Ansible/README.md

 ### Ansible galaxy
 ---
 Above created roles with ansible-galaxy commands by our selves.
+This will create initialized directories nginx, apache2, demo_app, mysql under our ansible directory.
 There is ansibe galaxy site which you can install pre-defined roles.
 You can register, create and push your own roles galaxy site.
 - https://galaxy.ansible.com/